 Once through the waves you only have to contend with a gentle swell, but watch the currents.
 The currents in Rio tend to take you down the beach and not away from it.
 This is important because you will invariably end up coming out of the water further down the beach from where you entered.
 Remember to line up where you went in to the water, and presumably where your towel and friends are, with a building at the top of the beach.
 Buildings don’t tend to move in Rio!

 If you are unlucky enough to get into trouble in the water don’t panic.
 Rio has a good lifeguard service that keeps a constant watch on swimmers from points along the beach, support boats and helicopters.
 If you get into trouble they will come and help you.
-The surfing community also act as unofficial lifeguards and will always come to the help of a swimmer in distress.
+The surfing community also act as unofficial lifeguards and will always come to the help of any swimmer in distress.

 Sun: Don’t forget that Rio is a tropical city, a fact that can easily be forgotten when you are being cooled by a pleasant breeze off the sea.
 If you end up burning yourself in your first few days you will ruin your holiday and could end up in a hospital.
 Listen to people who know, the residents, and stay in the shade for your first few days making sure to cover the top of your head when the sun is at its highest.
 Drink plenty of water as well, it is all too easy to dehydrate.

 You will often hear it said that Rio is a city with a high crime rate, and while this is true, the visitor is probably to blame for eight beach robberies out of ten.
-It may seem incredible, but every day in Rio a good number of visitors go to the beach laden down with cameras, CD players, iPods, iPads, iPhone, and all their holiday money, credit cards, passport and plane tickets.
+It may seem incredible, but every day in Rio a good number of visitors go to the beach laden down with cameras, iPods, iPads, iPhones, and all their holiday money, credit cards, passport and plane tickets.
 They sit on the sand showing the entire world and his brother exactly what they have with them and then go in swimming leaving all their valuables unguarded on the top of a towel.
-And surprises, surprise, when they get back, the valuables have gone walk about, never to be seen again.
+And surprise, surprise, when they get back, the valuables have gone walk about, never to be seen again.

 Would you put your wallet and camera down in a busy street in New York, London or Paris, then walk around the block and still expect them to be there when you get back?
 Of course not, so why do it in Rio?
 Is it hardly surprising that the staff at hotels and the local police show little sympathy to such people.